How to Get Involved

 (727)-823-5399

 NOAA Fisheries manages HMS fisheries—tunas, sharks, swordfish, and billfish—in U.S. Atlantic Ocean, Gulf of Mexico, and Caribbean waters.
-Stocks that have been assessed for the HMS can be found here:

 For additional information about SEDAR